Visiting the Hoover Dam was one of the highlights of you our American Southwest road trip last summer.

 From this height, you get to appreciate how huge the dam is, how much work and hardship must have been endured to build it and how beautiful the mountains in this area are.

 The view from the dam is vast and somewhat scary: the concrete dam slides almost vertically down to the bottom of the valley and the massive Colorado river is so far below you, you would this it is a small brook!

 Vehicles of various sizes are allowed to cross the dam but there are security checks so be prepared to stop.
 Specific information about what vehicles cannot cross the dam (buses with luggage, certain types of trucks etc) can be found on the official dam website here.

 While the dam is open to cars, be aware that this is not a though road and you will have to retrace your steps to regain the main road out of the dam area.

-The dam has a visitors centre of the Nevada side and i highly recommend a visit.
+The dam has a visitors center of the Nevada side and I highly recommend a visit.

 To access, you need to pass a metal detector and pay an entrance fee and while this may seem steep, I believe it is worth it since the displays are well made and informative.

 The dam museum is entirely devoted to the building and workings of the dam.